Sign In

 Glen of Imaal Terriers thrive in these settings:

-- Schools: Good with children and adolescents, they can become effective reading partners and support during therapy sessions, promoting focus and alleviating stress.
+• Schools: Good with children and adolescents, they can become effective reading partners and support during therapy sessions.
+This helps promote focus and alleviate stress.

 Interactions with Different Populations